 I joined SYSTRA in February 2020 for my end-of-study internship as a research officer in the Consultancy & Development Directorate (DCA).
 My first assignment was to draw up a methodological guide on the energy transition for bus & coach networks.
 In order to carry it out, I designed a decision-support tool allowing a comparative economic and environmental evaluation of multi-technology transition scenarios.
 I have also been involved in ongoing projects for sustainable mobility planning at international level.

-Since December 2020, I have been part of 2DI working on energy transition and sustainable development.
+Since December 2020, I have been part of the Sustainability department working on the energy transition and eco-design.
 I am especially in charge of formalising feedback and expertise to support and strengthen the technical and sales teams on the subjects of energy transition and ecodesign for transport systems.
 I am also involved in operational projects both in France and abroad by participating calls for tenders, setting up projects and providing expert support to meet client expectations.

 What are the 3 important qualities or skills in your job?

 In a world that is becoming increasingly aware of the challenges of sustainable development and that seeks to take advantage of the rapid development of new technologies, it is important to be proactive and curious.
 This makes it possible to trigger a dynamic consideration for research and innovation and to propose ad hoc solutions.
 This approach also relies on critical thinking thinking to understand these subjects and assess the relevance and feasibility of solutions.

 The human component remains a key element in the implementation of energy transition and sustainable development projects.
 In our assignments, we are confronted with various actors and different skills.
 To ensure the smooth running of the project, it is important to be versatile, open and communicative.
 The aim is to share the same vision of the subjects dealt with and to ensure sharing and coordination between stakeholders.